biolab/orange3/doc/development/source/tutorial-channels.rst

 Explicit Channels
 *****************

-Some times when a widget has multiple outputs of different types, some of them should not be subject to this automatic default connection selection.
+Sometimes when a widget has multiple outputs of different types, some of them should not be subject to this automatic default connection selection.
-An example of this is in Orange's `Logistic Regression` widget that outputs a suplimentary 'Coefficients' data table.
-Such outputs can be marked with and :attr:`~Orange.widgets.widget.Explicit` flag ensuring they are never selected for a default connection.
+An example of this is in Orange's `Logistic Regression` widget that outputs a supplementary 'Coefficients' data table.
+Such outputs can be marked with and :attr:`~Orange.widgets.widget.Explicit` flag, which ensures they are never selected for a default connection.